okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 First, download Kops for Linux on the Vagrant box and move it.

-Before creating the cluster, you will need to create new keys.
+Before creating the cluster, you will need to create new keys. `ssh-keygen -f .ssh/id_rsa`.